-The MIS Team or the Compliance Team shall review the event log on a daily basis.
+The Compliance Team shall review the event log on a daily basis.
 The event logs shall be auto generated daily by using the Desktop Central feature and shall be emailed to the ISO.
 Any deviation/observations shall be highlighted to the Sr. Management.
-The MIS Team or the Compliance Team shall acknowledge to the email even if there are no deviations observed.
+The Compliance Team shall acknowledge to the email even if there are no deviations observed.
 The audit logs shall be retained at least for 180 days and after that it is retained for 1 year.